scala/docs.scala-lang/overviews/macros/typemacros.md

 | Can be inherited               | Yes        | Yes         | Yes          |
 | Can override and be overridden | Yes        | Yes         | Yes          |

 In Scala programs type macros can appear in one of five possible roles: type role, applied type role, parent type role, new role and annotation role.
-Depending on the role in which a macro is used (can be inspected with the <span class="label success">NEW</span> `c.macroRole` API), its list of allowed expansions is different.
+Depending on the role in which a macro is used, which can be inspected with the <span class="label success">NEW</span> `c.macroRole` API ([Scaladoc](https://scala-webapps.epfl.ch/jenkins/view/misc/job/macro-paradise-nightly-main/ws/dists/latest/doc/scala-devel-docs/api/index.html#scala.reflect.macros.Enclosures)), its list of allowed expansions is different.

 | Role         | Example                                         | Class | Non-class? | Apply? | Template? |
 |--------------|-------------------------------------------------|-------|------------|--------|-----------|